 Despite the rise of email, video conferencing, and chatbots, the phone remains the king of business communication.
-A 2023 study found 2,200 businesses, 13,000 consumers, and 600 decision-makers ranked voice as the preferred method of communication.
+A 2023 study found 1,800 business workers, 12,000 consumers, and 600 decision-makers ranked voice as the preferred method of communication.

 If you’re looking to find out how to get a business phone number — one you can use exclusively for work — your choices may seem clear on paper.
-But what you might not know is some options allow you to operate your business more smoothly and make customers a lot happier than others.
+But you might not know that some options allow you to operate your business more smoothly and make customers happier than others.

 In this article, we share all the key benefits of getting a business phone system.
 We also cover the best phone technology you can use and how you can get a business number today.
 Let’s dive in!